ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 does not affect interoperability, the requirement is informative.

 Each requirement applies to a specific scope: server, client, or both.
-If the requirement describes a behavior performed by the responder, the scope of the requirement is server.
-If the requirement describes a behavior performed by the initiator, the scope of the requirement is client.
-If the requirement describes a behavior performed by the initiator and responder, the scope of the requirement is for both the client and server.
+If the requirement describes the behavior of the responder, the scope of the requirement is server.
+If the requirement describes a behavior of the initiator, the scope of the requirement is client.
+If the requirement describes the behavior of the initiator and responder, the scope of the requirement is for both the client and server.

-The test suites cover normative requirements which describes a behavior performed by the responder.
-For a detailed requirements list and classification, see MS-XXXX\_RequirementSpecification.xlsx.
+The test suites cover normative requirements which describes the behavior of the responder.
+For detailed requirements list and classification, see MS-XXXX\_RequirementSpecification.xlsx.

 Design considerations